-A simple fix to a strong filter is to either turn it off until the sediment settles, raise it out of the water slightly to reduce the current or direct the filter flow nozzle toward something that will defuse the strong flow.
+A simple fix to a strong filter is to either turn it off until the sediment settles, raise it out of the water slightly to reduce the current, or direct the filter flow nozzle toward something that can defuse the strong flow.

 Adding Untreated Water To Your Tank Can Cause It To Become Cloudy

-Water changes are usually performed by siphoning out some water from the fish tank and then adding fresh, clean water.
-The water you add back into the fish tank should be of the same temperature and pH as the fish tank water you removed.
+Water changes are usually performed by siphoning water from the fish tank and adding fresh, clean water.
+The water you add to the fish tank should be of the same temperature and pH as the water you removed.

 It would be best to use a water conditioner to remove any chlorine or other chemicals from the fresh water before adding it to your fish tank.

-High levels of dissolved minerals such as phosphates, silicates, nitrates, and heavy metals can all cause cloudiness to fish tank water, so if you are adding untreated water that is high in these compounds, you may well notice some hazy, cloudy water for a short while afterward.
+High levels of dissolved minerals such as phosphates, silicates, nitrates, and heavy metals can all cause cloudiness to fish tank water, so if you add untreated water high in these compounds, you may notice some hazy, cloudy water for a short while afterward.

-Unlike with sediment, the cloudiness will have a white milky appearance when caused by chemicals in the water, and you need to be aware that some chemicals can be hazardous to fish when at high levels.
+Unlike with sediment, the cloudiness has a white milky appearance when caused by chemicals in the water.
+You need to be aware that some chemicals can be hazardous to fish at high levels.

-You should always be aware of the chemical makeup of the water you are using when performing water changes, and using a water test kit such as the one below is quite an easy task.
+You should always be aware of the chemical makeup of the water you are using when performing water changes, and using a water test kit such as the one below is quite easy.

 Tetra EasyStrips 6 in 1 Freshwater And Saltwater x 100 Test Strips

-Tetra EasyStrips are simple to use and will measure 6 of the most common water parameters in both freshwater and saltwater aquariums.
+Tetra EasyStrips are simple to use and measure 6 of the most common water parameters in freshwater and saltwater aquariums.

 Simply dip a test strip into the aquarium water and compare the color change to the included color chart for an accurate result.